Moldova separatists report drone strikes near Ukraine border - NewsBreak

 Moldova separatists report drone strikes near Ukraine border

-CHISINAU, May 7 (Reuters) - Pro-Russian separatists in Moldova said on Saturday their region had been hit four times by suspected drones overnight near the Ukrainian border.
+CHISINAU (Reuters) -Pro-Russian separatists in Moldova said on Saturday their region had been hit four times by suspected drones overnight near the Ukrainian border.

 Transdniestria’s interior ministry released photos of craters that it said had been caused by the overnight strikes.